12min

 First Sphere, The Moon: The Inconstant

-Like forcibly being taken out from a convent by a king.
+Like forcibly being taken out of a convent by a king.

 Hey, you gotta do what you gotta do in life!